junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Pain and grief tears Castiel's heart apart.
 The last time he felt so powerless and useless is when he has to watch Dean Winchester being tortured and sliced in the Pit while his garrison still has miles of demons to clear.
 He doesn't quite understand that sensation of worry and fear back then, but after spending near a decade on Earth, he realizes now that the fear is because he's afraid that he may be too late.
 The same fear comes back now.

 "Castiel, I'm glad you are here."
-Dumah telepaths the words into his mind.
+Dumah sends the words into his mind.

 "Why -- what is happening here?
 What is this?"
 Cass frowns deeply, ignoring his own wounds cutting deeper and more blood losing from his body.